runxiyu/forge/README.md

 ## Organization

-Misc URLs (for hosting stylesheets, scipts, the login page, etc.) are like `https://forge.example.org/:/functionality...`.
+Misc URLs (for hosting stylesheets, scripts, the login page, etc.) are like `https://forge.example.org/:/functionality...`.

 Contentful URLs are like